 Even some of the bizarrely mundane elements work in favour of the overall enjoyment, like the obsession with filming carpets or spending time with characters as they laze about drinking Sprite and getting their hair blow-dried.
 I don’t want to give it credit for ineptitude but there’s almost a No-Wave Cinema feel to it at times.
 You get a feel for the workaday grit of 80s Taiwan that’s like actually being there… but with added ninja floor shows every five minutes.

 And boy, there is a LOT of ninja action in this one.
-The fighting is about as inauthentic as you get in terms of martial arts knowledge but it looks phenomenal, focusing on gratuitous gymnastics, light-speed acrobatics and insane ninja magic.
+The fighting (rumoured to be choreographed by the legendary Wang Yu, who some claim co-directed Sakura Killers) is all over the place in terms of picking a martial art but it looks phenomenal, focusing on gratuitous gymnastics, light-speed acrobatics and insane ninja magic.
 We get one of my personal favourites – the burrowing ninja! – as well as a ninja who can disappear and replace himself with ten straw ninjas to obfuscate the enemy.
 The final fight is one of my personal favourites ever, featuring the two American agents, the deca-locating bad guy and one awesome lady ninja in a pink suit, all going for it at once.

 With all this happening you can forgive stuff like slight plotting and atrocious dialogue.
 I did wonder, given the high level of repetition in the latter (ie: Dennis telling Sonny the food in a restaurant is “pretty good” three times in one conversation, or the famous “we’d like to ask you some questions… we think you can help us with the answers!”) whether it was improvised and apparently it was.
 Mike Kelly popped up on IMDB a couple of years ago to tell critics that it wasn’t worth trying to poke holes in the script “cause we didn’t have one!”
 He also adds that he had the best time of his life, which is evident in the sense of fun that permeates every frame of Sakura Killers.